lukeocodes/auth0-blog/_posts/2018-03-28-token-security-stop-putting-your-users-at-risk.markdown

 If we use this service, as it is, in a single page application you'll remain logged in until we re-request the application from the server.
 So, something like a page refresh will log you out.

 The main difference is here in our `_setSession` method.
 We no longer place anything sensitive inside `localStorage`.
-Because of that there is no need for a constructor to try and retrieve anything out of localStorage.
+And, because of that there is no need for a constructor to try and retrieve anything out of `localStorage`, either.

 ```js
 // src/app/auth/auth.service.ts